chrisk314/animal-kingdom-graph/README.md

 # Animal Kingdom Graph
+This project contains tools to visualise the animal kingdom as a graph.
+There are two components: a Wikipedia scraper; and a graph visualisation web app.

+## Scraper
-This project contains a Wikipedia crawler implemented in Golang which builds a graph of the animal kingdom.
+A Wikipedia scraper implemented in Golang which builds a graph of the animal kingdom.
 The Colly web crawler package and Goquery package are used to traverse Wikipedia pages related to animal species.
 Data from each page related to an animal species is stored in an Arango graph database along with the related